 A visit to one of the capital’s four botanical gardens offers the perfect opportunity to combine a nature walk with an educational outing.
 Created in the 17th century, the Jardin des Plantes (5th) was the first garden be opened to the Parisian public.
 This famous botanical garden is not only a green haven in the middle of the city; it also boasts twelve-odd themed gardens where you can explore the sheer wealth and diversity of plant life.
 The garden’s four greenhouses (Grandes Serres du Jardin des Plantes) were built in 1830.
 Here you can appreciate biodiversity across the world, with plants from different habitats on all the continents: tropical forests, deserts and arid landscapes, and so on.
 A fascinating journey!

 Who says nature can only be found away from the city?
 There are any number of buildings decked with plant life in the very heart of Greater Paris, and they are well worth seeing.
 Bringing a welcome breath of fresh air into the city, these are veritable masterpieces created by some of the top landscape designers and botanists, like Frenchman Patrick Blanc.
-Some of the finest examples of green architecture are the Musée du quai Branly – Jacques Chirac (7th), with its lush 800 m² plant wall; L’Oasis d’Aboukir, a living wall, and the amazing 30 m² vertical garden in the courtyard restaurant of the 5-star Pershing Hall Hotel.
+Some of the finest examples of green architecture are the Musée du quai Branly – Jacques Chirac (7th), with its lush 800 m² plant wall; L’Oasis d’Aboukir, a living wall.